novoalab/EpiNano/README.md

 ### Example

 With the example svm input files from example/svm_input folder:

+* training with the example feature tables
 	# the command below will train models using all quality scores are all positions from sample1 and make prediction on sample2
 	python3 SVM.py -a -t sample1.csv -p sample2.csv -cl 1-5 -mc 11 -o test